 The location and size of the broken bones, and how severe your other injuries are will determine the options.
 A floating shoulder may be treated medically or surgically.
 Talk with your doctor about the best plan for you.
 Treatment options include the following:

 Surgical repair will mean inserting a plate and screws into the broken clavicle.
-Your scapular bone may also be fixed surgically.
-Your bones will be manually repositioned into their normal location during surgery.
-After surgery, your shoulder will be placed in a sling or shoulder immobilizer.
-You will be given instructions as to how long you need to wear it.
+The scapular bone may also be fixed surgically.
+The bones will be manually repositioned into their normal location during surgery.
+After surgery, the shoulder will be placed in a sling or shoulder immobilizer.

 American Orthopaedic Society for Sports Medicine